-Does UMHS Nursing sponsor international nurses for H1-B visas or green cards?
+Does Michigan Medicine Nursing sponsor international nurses for H1-B visas or green cards?

 No. At this time we do not sponsor international nurses for entry-level employment, either monetarily for legal fees or in providing paperwork necessary for an H1-B visa petition or a green card.